rackerlabs/docs-developer-blog/_posts/2018-06-12-hadoop-eco-basics-1.md

 sequencing analysis.
 Its popularity in this field is partly due to its robust, fault-tolerant HDFS.

-HBase adds a distributed, fault-tolerant scalable database that's built on top of the HDFS file system, with random real-time read and write access to data.
+HBase adds a distributed, fault-tolerant, scalable database that's built on top of the HDFS file system, with random real-time read and write access to data.
 You may also want to check out Mahout for building scalable machine learning libraries, or Pig for batch processing data.